solgenomics/breedbase_dockerfile/README.md

 # Running Breedbase behind a proxy server

 In many situations, the Breedbase server will be installed behind a proxy server.
 While everything should run normally, there is an issue with ```npm```, and it needs to be specially configured.
-Create a file, let's say, ```npm_config.txt```, with the following lines in it:
+Create a file on the host server, let's say, ```npm_config.txt```, with the following lines in it:

 ```
 strict-ssl=false